johnlavelle/johnlavelle/eo-slides.md

 ![bg w:480 right](images/img.png)

-* A request is sent to process a given ROI with the given processing script.
+* A request is sent to process a given ROI with the given processing script
 * The processing is done remotely, on a Sentinel-Hub server
 * The results (GeoTIFF...) are stored an object store
 * The GeoTIFF is transferred to the web-service VM (running GeoServer)